bradyjoslin/assembllm/README.md

 ![Curl Demo](./assets/piping_curl_demo.gif)

-Role set the system prompt to influence the style and constraints of the prompt response:
+Use roles to set the system prompt that influences the style and constraints of the prompt response:

 ![Curl Demo](./assets/roles_demo.gif)